 His most recent book, about modern military leadership, is The Generals: American Military Command from World War II to Today.

 He also wrote Making the Corps, which won the Washington Monthly's "Political Book of the Year" award.
 He also has written on defense matters for the Atlantic Monthly and other publications.
 His first novel, A Soldier's Duty, about the U.S. military intervening in Afghanistan, was published by Random House in June 2001 -- some four months before the U.S. actually did intervene there.

 Born in Massachusetts in 1955, he grew up in New York and Afghanistan and graduated from Yale in 1977.
-He now lives in Silver Spring, Md., with his wife and children.
+He now lives in Silver Spring, MD, with his wife and children.
 For recreation he enjoys whitewater kayaking, downhill skiing, and reading military history.
-He is a memberof the Inter-University Seminar on Armed Forces and Society, the Society for Military History, and the International Institute for Strategic Studies.
+He is a memberof the Inter-University Seminar on Armed Forces and Society and the Society for Military History.

 This blog is published by Foreign Policy magazine.
 It represents the personal views and opinions of Thomas E. Ricks.
-It does not reflect any views and opinions of the Center for a New American Security, and is not sponsored or endorsed by the Center in any way.
+It does not reflect any views and opinions of the New America Foundation, and is not sponsored or endorsed by the foundation in any way.

 Thomas E. Ricks covered the U.S. military for the Washington Post from 2000 through 2008.